xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | No |
 | Pre-amendment functionality retired? | No |

-Amendment `fixNonFungibleTokensV1_2` is a combination of bug fixes that have been individually merged into feature/nft-fixes through the pull request process:
+Amendment <span class="code-snippet">fixNonFungibleTokensV1_2</span> is a combination of bug fixes that have been individually merged into feature/nft-fixes through the pull request process:

 **Fix Unburnable NFT**

 Currently, an NFT cannot be burned when it has over 500 offers.
 To remove this restriction, this change deletes exactly 500 offers upon burning the NFT, leaving any remaining offers untouched.
-This addresses a concern where the issuer account cannot burn an NFT that has enabled the `lsfBurnable` flag, due to the exceeding number of offers.
+This addresses a concern where the issuer account cannot burn an NFT that has enabled the <span class="code-snippet">lsfBurnable</span> flag, due to the exceeding number of offers.

 See [PR 4346](https://github.com/XRPLF/rippled/pull/4346).